-Any successful event organiser knows that learning your target market is crucial to running the best possible event experience - not only do you need to make sure you price your ticket right while providing a relevant and engaging experience, but you also need to make sure that the services you use for your event are appropriate for attendees.
+Any successful event organiser knows that learning your target market is crucial to running the best possible event experience - not only do you need to make sure you price your ticket right while providing a relevant and engaging experience, but you also need to make sure that the services you use for your event, such as instant online credit, are appropriate for attendees.

 This applies to so many aspects of the event, for example, if you know your target audience is made up of frequent SnapScan users and you’re going to have a bar or have items for sale at the event, you wouldn’t want a literal “cash bar” with no other payment methods other than physical cash.
 Today’s event-goers are going to expect you’ve got numerous modes of payment ready for them to use.